MooersLab/MooersLab/README.md

 - [pymolsnips](https://github.com/MooersLab/pymolsnips) A large collection of PyMOL macro language (pml) code snippets.
 Contains link to a webpage with extensive instructions on installing 19 text editors.
 - [pymolshortcuts](https://github.com/MooersLab/pymolshortcuts) A large collection of functions mapped to aliases or shortcuts.
 This colleciton of functions is very useful for non-coders.
 - [EasyPyMOL](https://github.com/MooersLab/EasyPyMOL) Support for horizontal scripting in PyMOL.
-- [orgpymolpysnips](https://github.com/MooersLab/orgpymolpysnips) Support for literate programming in org-mode with PyMOL.
+- [orgpymolpysnips](https://github.com/MooersLab/orgpymolpysnips) Support for generating computational narratives (literate programming plus interactive computing) in org-mode with PyMOL.
 - [rstudiopymolpysnips](https://github.com/MooersLab/rstudiopymolpysnips) Support for literate programming in Rstuido with PyMOL.
-- [taggedpymolpysnips](https://github.com/MooersLab/taggedpymolpysnips) Support for literate programming in JuptyerLab Lab with tagged snippets with the elyra-snippets extension and with PyMOL.
+- [taggedpymolpysnips](https://github.com/MooersLab/taggedpymolpysnips) Support for literate programming in JuptyerLab with tagged snippets with the elyra-snippets extension and with PyMOL.
 - [jupyterlabpymolpysnips](https://github.com/MooersLab/jupyterlabpymolpysnips) PyMOL Python snippets for use in JupyterLab with the jupyterlab-snippets extension.
+- [jupyternbclassicpymolpysnips]() PyMOL Python snippets for use in the Classic Jupyter Notebook (invoked with `jupyter nbclassic` with Jupyter Notebook version 7).
 - [colabOpenSourcePyMOLpySnips](https://github.com/MooersLab/colabOpenSourcePyMOLpySnips) PyMOL Python snippets for use in Colab with open source PyMOL.
 - [colabPyMOLpySnips](https://github.com/MooersLab/colabPyMOLpySnips) PyMOL Python snippets for use in Colab with the incentive version of PyMOL.
 - [PyMOL wall hangings](https://github.com/MooersLab/PyMOLwallhangings) Protocol for making oversized images to be framed and hung on a wall.